 In this arrangement, a contracted, fixed amount is paid to a manufacturer in exchange for unlimited access to a treatment.
 A well-known example, Louisiana implemented a so-called “Netflix” model to treat people living with Hepatitis C (HCV) who are Medicaid beneficiaries or incarcerated.
 The state receives an unrestricted supply of HCV anti-viral which is subject to an expenditure cap, versus an upfront payment.
 When the cap is reached, the manufacturer provides the drug for a nominal amount.
 Additionally, the manufacturer is required to provide services aimed to promote screening and linkage to care.

 In an outcomes-based arrangement, payment is tied to key metrics or performance outcomes.
 An early adopter, Oklahoma pegged payment to metrics such as hospitalizations and patient adherence.
 For example, in one contract the state receives a higher rebate if patients adhering to their regimen are hospitalized.
 In return, the state will not require prior authorization for that specific treatment.
-Three other states—Colorado, Massachusetts and Michigan have CMS approval to enter into outcomes-based APMs with manufacturers but have yet to execute an agreement.
+At least six other states—Alabama, Arizona, Colorado, Massachusetts, Michigan and Texas—have CMS approval to enter into outcomes-based APMs with manufacturers.

 Impose patient cost-sharing requirements